 This article will walk you through what a home equity loan is, discuss the pros and cons, and outline what you may need to qualify for a home equity loan.

-What Is A Home Equity Loan?
+What Is a Home Equity Loan?

 You can determine the equity of your home by taking the value of your home and subtracting the mortgage balance.

-Mortgage Balance: $50,000
+- Current Mortgage Balance: $50,000

-When Should I Consider A Home Equity Loan?
+When Should I Consider a Home Equity Loan?

-The pros of taking out a home equity loan are that you tend to qualify for lower interest rates compared to that of a credit card or even a personal loan with a bank or credit union.
+With this type of loan, you tend to qualify for lower interest rates compared to that of a credit card or even a personal loan with a bank or credit union.
 Lower interest rates lead to less money paid over the life of the loan.

-So, now that you understand the basic pros and cons, it’s important to note home equity loans shouldn’t be used for insignificant purchases.
-Home equity loans often make sense for reasons including:
+Now that you understand the basic pros and cons of taking out a home equity loan, it’s important to note that the funds shouldn’t be used for insignificant purchases.

 - Upgrading your home or making necessary home improvements